How do I choose a cloud service provider?

-- Ease of deployment, management, and upgrade.
-Make sure the provider has mechanisms that make it easy for you to deploy, manage, and upgrade your software and applications.
+- Ease of deployment, management and upgrade.
+Make sure that the provider has mechanisms that make it easy for you to deploy, manage and upgrade your software and applications.

 - Standard interfaces.
-The provider should use standard APIs and data transforms so that your organization can easily build connections to the cloud.
+The provider should use standard APIs and data transforms so that your organisation can easily build connections to the cloud.

 - Event management.
 The provider should have a formal system for event management that’s integrated with its monitoring/management system.